GuanLab/FastClone_GuanLab/README.md

 ```
 （Please make sure t1.tsv is under your current directory.
 Note this pseudo example only has one clone with a purity ~0.15）

-The general format of command line for reading PyClone format files:
+The general format of command line for reading VCF + Battenberg format files:
 ```
 fastclone load-mutect-battenberg prop [VCF_FILE_NAME] [TUMOR_/_NORMAL_COLUMN] [BATTENBERG_FILE_NAME] solve [OUTPUT_PATHWAY]
 ```